openshift-helm-charts/charts/README.md

 OpenShift Helm Charts is a repository hosting [Helm Charts](https://github.com/helm/helm) available by default with [OpenShift](https://www.openshift.com/).
 It contains popular technologies, tools and services.
 Helm Charts on this repository can be provided by the community, by partners or Red Hat.

-Charts optionaly go through an automated RedHat OpenShift certification workflow, which garanties security compliance as well as best integration and experience with the platform.
+Charts go through an automated RedHat OpenShift certification workflow, which garanties security compliance as well as best integration and experience with the platform.

 ## Structure of the repository

 ```
 .
 └── charts
-    └── community
     └── partners
         └── <entity>
             └── <chart-name>